 Accounts table.
-The bank directory now wants to know on which accounts the most transactions were performed.
-No problem, we could create another projector that reads all previous events and acts the
+The bank director now wants to know on which accounts the most transactions were performed.
+No problem, we could create another projector that reads all previous events and adds the

 This package can help you store native Laravel events in a